-- Design an algorithm that: - ▶ Prints the luminosity of the brightest star. - ► Prints the temperature of the coldest star. - ▶ Prints the average radius of a Hypergiant.
+On a piece of paper, design an algorithm that:

+- Prints the luminosity of the brightest star. - Prints the temperature in Kelvin (K) of the coldest star. - Prints the temperature in Fahrenheit of the coldest star.
+New: astropy.units will seamlessly convert!!! - Prints the average radius of a Hypergiant